CIRCLES: Clinicians Improving the Rural COPD Landscape through Education in Self-care Goals

 Approximately 60 million Americans live in areas defined as rural and rates of COPD are significantly higher in these parts of the country (8.2%) compared to metropolitan areas (4.7%).
 Many factors contribute to this higher prevalence, including higher smoking rates and increased occupational exposures.
 In the U.S., 80% of people with COPD receive at least some of their care from primary care clinicians, with higher rates in rural and remote areas.
 Often that care is not optimal and rarely involves enhanced patient education or support, such as support and tools for self-management.

 The COPD Foundation has developed a unique self-management support tool, the COPD Pocket Consultant Guide (PCG) mobile app, to address the limited support and awareness that many people with COPD experience, particularly those in rural locations.
 The PCG app includes both patient/caregiver and health care professional tracks.
 The tool is available for free download from either the Apple AppStore or Google Play.
 Awareness of the tool is limited among rural clinicians and individuals living with COPD with little focus on the opportunity to use it to support and guide patient self-care or self-management.

+The next stage of the project will include testing toolkit materials with both HCPs and impacted individuals at two rural U.S. clinics.
+Based upon feedback from these participants. the project team will refine these materials before distributing them for national use.
 More on this project and the work being done by other awardees can be found on the National Heart, Lung, and Blood Institue (NHLBI) website.